Climatic upheavals and consequences of the greenhouse effect: worrying coincidences.

 How to counter this ecological suicide?

-Solutions that are quickly implemented, inexpensive and do not upset the current financial challenges must absolutely be developed in order to hope to limit the almost irreversible damage (on a human scale) that we are causing.
-These solutions are as much behavioral as technological…
+Solutions quickly implemented, inexpensive and not upsetting the current financial issues must absolutely be developed in order to hope to limit the almost irreversible damage (on a human scale) that we are causing.
+These solutions are as much behavioral as technological ...

-Because pollution will not affect, like some very publicized diseases, that a part of the population, but all humanity, nobody will be spared even if the poorest populations will be the hardest hit (as we have seen with the murderous floods in Honduras and Algeria).
+Because pollution will not affect, like some highly publicized diseases, only part of the population, but all of humanity, no one will be spared even if the poorest populations will be the hardest hit (as we have seen with the deadly floods in Honduras and Algeria).

-Obviously, nothing is scientifically proven yet but common sense makes it easy to feel the major risk towards which we are going… and that it might be high time to develop and apply solutions instead of continuing to defend certain corporatisms ...
+Obviously, nothing has yet been scientifically proven but common sense easily makes it possible to sense the major risk towards which we are going ... and that it might be high time to develop and apply solutions instead of continuing to defend certain corporatisms ...